mohsinalipro/Wallpaper-Search-App/README.md

 # Wallpaper Search App
-Made with ❤ & React with Redux
+One-Page web app to search amazing wallpapers.
+Made with ❤, React with Redux and Pixabay API

 ## Requirements